DanielSporysz/publications-manager/README.md

 Java client:
 - written in Java 8 with JAVAFX library,
-- Add the certifices to java trusted CNs store (or disable trsuted CA checking in JVM) server certificate is localed in \SSL catalog
+- Add the certifices to java trusted CNs store (or disable trusted CA checking in JVM) server certificate is localed in \SSL catalog

 Suggested way of adding the server ceritficate: